cmusatyalab/rtface/README.md

    2. Instead, to add user, you should use trainer web server.
    3. To control user's policy, use policy web server.
    4. To delete a user, log in trainer web user and click "Clear".
 A user is no longer registered with the system when there are no his/her training images.
-   5. For trainer web server, if you're running a container image, Google Auth doesn't work due to domain name requirement.
+   5. For the trainer web page, if you're running the server inside a container, Google Auth doesn't work due to domain name requirement.
 Just use email to log in.

 # FAQ
 ## Tips for training a person's face